 Figure 5.2.2.5.2-1: NSAC procedure for updating the numbers of UEs and/or PDU sessions

-1. The NF Service Consumer (i.e., Primary NSACF) shall send a POST request to the resource representing the network slice admission control configurations (i.e., …/slices/configs) in the NSACF.
+1. The NF Service Consumer (i.e., Primary NSACF, Primary or central NSACF in HPLMN) shall send a POST request to the resource representing the network slice admission control configurations (i.e., …/slices/configs) in the NSACF.

-The payload body of the POST request shall contain the input data structure (i.e., ACUpdateData), which shall contain the following information:
+The payload body of the POST request shall contain the input data structure (i.e., ACUpdateData), which shall contain the following information to update of local maximum number in Hierarchical NSAC Architecture:

 - the S-NSSAIs subject to NSAC for which an updated number of maximum number of UEs or PDU sessions needs to be provided;